Red Riding Hood 2

 7. Add Page Text in HTML

-Feedback
+Seeking Feedback

 I had entered the first few pages of data so the end was near (or so I thought).
 Since there were so many parts to this visualisation, I knew I had to ask for feedback.
 I asked around my usual circle for feedback but I didn’t get any replies.
 I carried on with the data entry, continued testing it out but had a growing feeling something was lacking.
 I went back to the previous Red Riding Hood project to recall what it looked like and realise it looked a lot more interesting.
 Apart from it having more colour, which I made a conscious decision to minimise for this one, I concluded it was because the narrative of the story was much more evident.
 I couldn’t add much more data as it would add more clutter and probably add confusion to an already unfamiliar and unconventional format.
-I thought what would be the minimum addition that could show the narrative.
-After relooking at the previous project and a bit of thought, I narrowed it down to two characters and two locations.
+I thought at minimum, I could show the narrative.
+Also, after reviewing the previous project and after a bit of thought, I narrowed it down to two characters (Red Riding Hood, Wolf) and two locations (Red Riding Hood’s House, Grandma’s House).
+Those four things I thought could give a sense of the story and I could replace the page numbers with the characters, add some sort of house indication, and made a mock up of it.

 replacing numbers with symbols